dustinupdyke/Consumer-EMR/README.md

-# hlth

-HLTH is an app that brings your EMR and other health records to your mobile device.
+This is an app that brings your EMR and other health records to your mobile device.

 Healthcare is lacking in three consumer areas: